Reviews You Can Rely On

 Credit: Jessica Haist

 Purification tablets are also pretty simple.
 Those like the MSR Aquatabs, Potable Aqua Tablets, and Katadyn Micropur Tablets just require you to drop them in the water and wait.
 The Aquamira Drops are also pretty simple but with a steeper learning curve.
-These require you to follow a series of specific steps where you have to mix two solutions and wait for a specified amount of time.
-The time frame depends on what contaminants you need to eliminate from the water.
+These require you to follow a series of specific steps, where you must mix two solutions and wait for a specified amount of time.
+The timeframe depends on the contaminants you need to eliminate from the water.

 backpacking water filter - after filling your bottle, dropping in the tablet, move your water...